 Children are frequently the object of aggression–partly because the children are not taught about approaching a dog.
 And partly because the dog was not socialized properly when he was a puppy.

-Body Language of Aggressive Dogs
+Body Language of Dogs Aggressive towards People

 When a dog is becoming aggressive, she will give you clues.
 Reading these signals will help you get the situation under control before someone gets hurt.